nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="info" seamless>

 **Note:** The client's details in the `view` window will remain unchanged even if the client's information is updated.
-This is intentional as it allows users to compare the client's details before and after the update.
+This is intentional as it allows users to reference the client's details before the update.

 The `correct as of` timestamp at the top right corner of the `view` window shows the time when the window was opened, helping to avoid any confusion.